 It’s hard enough to choose between software companies based on their merits, but it’s even harder to choose between them when they offer two different types of contracts.
 Startup CEO/CTOs probably get a dozen emails a day from software vendors.
-How are they supposed to figure out which vendor will deliver the best quality product at the best price?
+How will they figure out which vendor will deliver the best quality product at the best price?

 This article will review just one of the many considerations that go into vendor selection, which is choosing between the two types of vendor contracts– fixed bid and cost-plus.